PabloK/Zodiac/readme.md

 * Press "Load unpacked extension".
 * Browse to the folder where you cloned the extension and select it.
 * Activate the extension by ticking the checkbox.

+###Limitations
+Because of chrome sync limitations the app can maximally store 92 days of entries and maximally 20 time-boxes per day.
+After 92 days data the oldest day data will start being removed.